Luzzotica/Luzzotica/README.md

 # I'm Sterling Long
-I love to build cool things and serve others.
-My goal is to teach and uplift.
-If I can do that, I'm happy.
+I believe in consistently writing maintable, reusable code.
+I believe that games are the best way to teach new skills.
+I believe that in serving others, I can find myself.
+I'm a freelance software developer.

 # A One Man Army
 I focus on Web3.